-Many Cancer Patients Now Using Alternative Medicine, Studies Find
+Many Cancer Patients Use Alternative Medicine, Studies Find

 The use of alternative and natural therapies in cancer care may be considered taboo among conventional medicine, but many cancer patients do not concur, new studies find.

-The newest study comes from Morocco’s University of Marrakesh, where researchers utilized anonymous questionnaires with 400 cancer patients.
+For example, in a study from Morocco’s University of Marrakesh, researchers utilized anonymous questionnaires with 400 cancer patients.
 The researchers found that 71% of the patients were using some sort of alternative therapy behind the backs of their doctors.

 In other words, few of them were discussing their use of alternative therapies with their doctor: Only 5% had discussions with their doctors about their alternative therapies.

 Among those types of alternative therapies used, 36% of the cancer patients were using herbal medicine and 60% of patients were using some sort of religious therapy.

 Over half – 53% – said that the alternative therapy were used to reduce their pain, while a third said they were using alternative therapies in order to boost their immune system.

 Only 2% of the patients noted adverse effects from the use of alternative therapies.